chtoucas/Narvalo.NET/docs/Guidelines.md

 Naming:

 - Consider not adding a "Base" suffix to abstract classes.
-- Consider not adding an internal access modifier to members of an internal class.
-- Consider adding an "Internal" suffix to the names of internal methods in a non-internal class with "Internal".
 - For concrete helper classes try to find a more useful suffix than "Helper" or "Utility" or use a verb.
 Examples: "Require", "ParseTo", StringManip"...
   If not, use "Helper" for concrete classes and "Utility" for static classes.